SchroedingersLion/SamplingSuite2D/Readme.md

 ## Mueller-Brown
 `--forcefield muellerbrown`.

-The Mueller-Brown potential has one deep valley and an adjacent higher plateau which holds two additional shallow valleys.
+The Mueller-Brown potential is a famous model from computational chemistry for rare events.
+It has one deep valley and an adjacent higher plateau which holds two additional shallow valleys.
 It has three local minima and two saddle points.

 $$ U(x,y) = \sum_{k=1}^{4} A_k \exp \Big[ a_k(x-\bar{x}_k)^2 + b_k(x-\bar{x}_k)(y-\bar{y}_k)+c_k(y-\bar{y}_k)^2 \Big], $$
 with